Vincent Pinard Loire Valley, France.

 Vineyard Area: 17 ha estate (12.5 ha Sauvignon Blanc, 4.5 ha Pinot Noir) + 2 ha Sauvignon Blanc for Pinard Brothers

-Viticulture: Certified Organic-In-Conversion from the 2022 vintage.
+Viticulture: Certified Organic from the 2024 vintage.
 Practising Organic since 2001, Practising Biodynamic since 2016.

 Certified Organic for Pinard Brothers La Moussière and Les Grands Champs, from Château de L’Estang.